bielgennaro/bielgennaro/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **Java, TypeScript, JavaScript, React and Docker!**
+- 🔭 I’m currently working on **Java, TypeScript, JavaScript and React**

 - 🌱 I’m currently learning **how to be a good full-stack dev, like a jedi!!**